gochain/gofs/README.md

    gofs [global options] command [command options] [arguments...]

 VERSION:
-   0.0.1
+   0.2.0

 COMMANDS:
      pin       Pin a CID
-     rate      Get the current storage rate in atto GO per ByteHour. cost      Get the current storage cost in atto GO for the given size and duration. add       Add and pin a file.
+     wallet    Get the deposit wallet for the CID. rate      Get the current storage rate in attoGO per ByteHour. cost      Get the current storage cost in attoGO for the given size and duration. add       Add and pin a file.
      status    Get the current storage status for a CID. receipts  Query for receipts.